Gabriel Arias Player Props: Guardians vs. White Sox

 White Sox Pitching Rankings

-- The White Sox's 4.66 team ERA ranks 25th among all league pitching staffs.
+- The White Sox have a 4.65 team ERA that ranks 25th among all league pitching staffs.

-- The White Sox allow the most home runs in baseball (155 total, 1.4 per game).
+- White Sox pitchers combine to give up the fourth-most home runs in baseball (156 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.